tasmota/Berry_playground/README.md

 If you want to make a contribution (i.e. a folder of code) then follow these steps

 1. Start a discussion topic in the [discussions](https://github.com/tasmota/Berry_playground/discussions) category corresponding to the primary subfolder where you think your contribution will be best placed.
-2. Fork the repo and add your folder under the appropriate primary subfolder (see above)
+2. Fork the repo and add your folder under the appropriate primary subfolder (see above)  (6/4/23)
-3. Make sure your folder adhears to the guide below
+3. Make sure your folder adheres to the guide below
-4. Push your fork to your github account
+4. Push your fork to your GitHub account
-5. make a post with a link to your fork
+5. make a discussion post in the corresponding category with a link to your fork
 6. Once others have vetted your contribution (via the discussion) create a PR in issues
 7. Have the maintainers merge your PR (THANK YOU!)